-Real-Life Tarzan Grabs a Python’s Head While It Tried To Dead Wrap Him
+Real-Life Tarzan Grabs A Python’s Head While It Tried To Dead Wrap Him

 Written by Taiwo Victor

-Share this post on:
+Share on:

 Snakes, more than any other animal, give people the creeps.
 Indeed, the fear of snakes is the second most common phobia, trailing behind only the fear of spiders.
 However, one man, as seen in the video below, claiming to be the real Tarzan, dares to tame one of the world’s largest snake species: the python!